 The simulation consist of several scenarios, the difference between these scenarios are represented by the change of the average number of arrivals of the smallest stream.
 A scenario runs for 5000 periods to create a steady state in the system, which gives sufficient data to compare the KPIs.
 A scenario is run multiple times with different random seed values, which is 3, 5, and 7.
 This gives enough data to make accurate statements about CGC as a queueing discipline.
 Document and Present the Simulation Results is done in the next chapter.

+Waarom doe je de test

+Komt goed

 Results